Grace Tanda: CLB SHB Da Nang

 In March 2020, he signed for another V.league1 team and this time for the former V.league 1 champions CLB SHB Da Nang.

 Grace Tanda has shown a better integration with SHB in Danang.
 Currently, the Swedish striker has 4 goals and 3 assist in 9 games, with Phan Van Long becoming the two best scorer.
 Perhaps also because of this, Tanda has caught the eye of some teams in both Asia and Europe.

 International career

-In summer 2015 made his debut for Congo national football team U23 against France U23 in a friendly match in Centre Technique de la Ligue du Midi-Pyrénées de Castelmourou. a France team in full preparation for the Euro.
+In summer 2015 made his debut for DR Congo U20 U23 against France U-20 in a friendly match in Centre Technique de la Ligue du Midi-Pyrénées de Castelmourou. a France team in full preparation for the Euro.
 Congo lost by 2–0.
 Tanda started the match.